-Public Works works in partnership with the Department of Regional Planning to deliver responsive land development, California Environmental Quality Act document reviews, entitlements, permitting, and inspection services and streamlined permit approvals for customers by deploying a new online enterprise plan checking system.
-About 3,800 subdivision-related plan reviews are performed and 180 new subdivision maps are recorded each year.
+Public Works, in partnership with the Department of Regional Planning, is providing streamlined land development services on California Environmental Quality Act document reviews, entitlements, permitting, and inspection services and streamlined permit approvals for customers.
+This is made possible with the newly deployed online enterprise plan checking system.
+About 3,500 subdivision-related plan reviews are performed and 180 new subdivision maps are recorded each year.
 In addition, Public Works provides land development and County Surveyor services for 62 cities through contract city services.